SublimeCodeIntel/SublimeCodeIntel/README.markdown

 * Sublime CodeIntel will allow you to jump around symbol definitions even across files with just a click.
 To "Jump to Symbol Declaration" use `super+f3` or `alt+click` over the symbol.

-* Start typing code as usuarl, autocomplete will pop up whenever it's available.
+* Start typing code as usual, autocomplete will pop up whenever it's available.
 To trigger manual codeintel autocompletion use `super+j`.

 Don't despair!
 The first time you use it it needs to build some indexes and it can take more than a few seconds (around six in my configuration).